Man turns himself in for rape, murder of Trinity University cheerleader

 Howerton told authorities he made up with Mandadi before they stopped at a gas station to have sex in the car.
 Howerton said the sex was “rough.”
 Following the sexual act, Mandadi said she did not feel well before passing out in the car.

 When Howerton brought her to the hospital, she was naked from the waist down and had bruises on her neck and thigh, FOX San Antonio reported.
 Doctors declared Mandadi brain dead.
-Howerton said his girlfriend stopped breathing while he was driving to the hospital and tried to give her CPR.
+Howerton said his girlfriend stopped breathing while he was driving to the hospital and that he tried to give her CPR.

 TEXAS WESLEYAN BASEBALL COACH DENIES COLORADO RECRUIT OVER STATE’S POT LAWS